jlecomte/chromatic-aberration-estimator/README.md

 ![Stretched 2D spectrum of Theta Leonis captured with an AT130EDT](images/Theta-Leonis-AT130EDT-stretched.jpg)

-We can now see the fishtail effect in the deep blue/near UV part of the spectrum, caused by longitudinal chromatic aberration.
+We can now see the fishtail effect in the deep blue/near UV part of the spectrum (on the left side) caused by longitudinal chromatic aberration.

-Additionally, you will need the corresponding 2D spectrum of a calibration lamp.
-Here is one of a Neon-Argon lamp:
+Additionally, you will need the corresponding 2D spectrum of a calibration lamp, e.g. a Neon-Argon lamp:

 ![Stretched 2D spectrum of a Neon-Argon calibration lamp](images/neon.jpg)